ElleSkye117/Markit-Coding-Standard-iOS/iOS/Objective-C/iOS-objective-c-coding-standards.md

 ## Class Organization

 Use `#pragma mark -` in a class to categorize methods in functional groupings and protocol/delegate implementations following this general structure.
+Header files do not need to include `#pragma mark -`.

 ```objc
 #pragma mark - Lifecycle